French Kiwi Juice

-Vincent Fenton (born March 26, 1990), known professionally as French Kiwi Juice or the abbreviation FKJ (sometimes stylized Fkj), is a French multi-instrumentalist, singer, and musician from the city of Tours.
+Vincent Fenton (born 26 March 1990), known professionally as French Kiwi Juice or the abbreviation FKJ (sometimes stylized Fkj), is a French multi-instrumentalist, singer, and musician from the city of Tours.
 He is known for his solo live performances, where he does live loopings through Ableton Live and showcases his multi-instrumentalist skills.
-His self-titled debut album, French Kiwi Juice, was released on March 3, 2017.
+His self-titled debut album, French Kiwi Juice, was released on 3 March 2017.

 FKJ has performed at music festivals including Coachella, Euphoria, CRSSD, Lollapalooza, and Lightning in a Bottle.

 Career

 FKJ has been described as a "pioneer" and "one of the flag bearers" of the new New French House genre.
 He was originally trained in sound engineering for film at a film school.

 FKJ achieved significant public attention after the release of the fully improvised song "Tadow" and accompanying studio recording in 2017.
 He improvised the song with fellow musician Masego, during a day-long recording session that took place just after the musicians met each other.

 In April 2017, FKJ announced that he was performing at the 2017 Coachella Valley Music and Arts Festival at the Do Lab Stage.

-On April 7, 2022, FKJ performs on his new single "Greener" with Carlos Santana.
+On 7 April 2022, FKJ performed on his new single "Greener" with Carlos Santana.